Not Sports: A Color Coded Map of Every National Anthem's Subject

 Apologies in advance for not staying in my lane, but this one truly had a sporting origin.
 While sitting and watching the UEFA 2016 tournament, I really enjoy watching Spain take the pitch for the national anthem as their fans sing the unofficial lyrics while the team members themselves stand stoically.
 It made me wonder what the distribution of national anthems were by theme.
 I took the lyrics from the respective Wikipedia page of the nation, then I divided them into the six categories mentioned below.
-In cases where multiple categories applied, I took the “most right” option, judging from the lyrics (and assuming they were translated accurately to English).
+In cases where multiple categories applied, I took the "most right" option, judging from the lyrics (and assuming they were translated accurately to English).
+Without further ado, the map, and then some clarification below: National Anthem Map 1.
+National Anthems About The Country Itself

 2. National Anthems About Some Sort of Battle (whether real or hypothetical)